 5 Ways to Save Money When Traveling Domestically

-If you're planning to travel this summer, keeping costs down is probably on your mind, whether you're staying stateside or venturing abroad.
-But whatever's on your itinerary, with some careful planning you can make the most of your travel dollars.
+If you're planning to travel this summer, keeping costs down is probably on your mind, whether you're staying state-side or venturing abroad.
+But whatever's on your itinerary, you can make the most of your travel dollars with some careful planning and preparation.
+A vacation doesn't have to be expensive to be fun and memorable.

-Here are five ways to help keep travel costs down while traveling domestic.
+Here are five ways to help keep travel costs down while traveling domestically.

 1. Go off-peak